Initiate a service request using the links below:

 - General distribution: Although we assign specializations, each Shared Services team member is trained in all of our transaction types in order to ensure coverage during sick leaves, vacations, or in peak volume months (September for Payroll; March and June for Procurement).

 Fourth Step: Shared Services processes requests.
 Shared Services team members maintain frequent correspondence with participating units regarding the progress of transaction requests.
 Requests are generally maintained in “active” status until charges are entered into Ariba or employees are entered into payroll.
 Once a record has been created in the appropriate system (Ariba, OPUS) or visa documentation has been mailed, CASSS closes (“resolves”) the ticket.
+To re-open a ticket, a department need only "reply" within the RT ticket or send an email with the ticket number in the subject line.

 Final Step: Departments reconcile budgets and check PERMS.
 While Shared Services is a center of expertise in transactional policies and processes, it is not responsible for budget management.
 All budget reconciliation rests in the departments.
 Similarly, it is the department’s responsibility to double-check that all information has been entered into Payroll correctly by reviewing PERMS.